dogukandemir/blog-posts/en/create-a-free-windows-server-on-aws/create-a-free-windows-server-on-aws.md

 We will make some changes in "Configure Security Group" step.
-Configure Security Group adımına geldiğimizde burada bazı değişiklikler yapacağız.
 To provide RDP, HTTP and HTTPS access to our server, we need to add these rules (RDP attached by default) first.
 In addition, you can add 8080 and 3000 ports to use for development.
 If you want to access your server from anywhere, you need to select "Anywhere" as "Source" property.
 If you want to restrict access, you can enter IP address by CIDR ([Classless Inter-Domain Routing](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)) notation after selecting "Custom" or "My IP".
 After you have done your settings, click "Review and Launch" button.

 ![Configure Security Group](https://raw.githubusercontent.com/dogukandemir/blog-posts/master/en/create-a-free-windows-server-on-aws/images/security-group.png)